-After receiving the booster, there will be four additional follow up visits as outlined in the diagrams below.
-A subset of participants will also be asked to keep an electronic diary of any symptoms for the first 7 days after they have received the booster vaccine.
+After receiving the booster, there will be additional follow up visits as outlined in the diagrams below.

 Electronic Symptom Diary "e-diary" - Completed at home by participant

 Group 5, 11 and a subset of Group 4 and 6: We will give you a thermometer, tape measure and an E-diary account to record all your symptoms and your temperature every day for 7 days after vaccination.